The Role and Responsibilities of a University and its Students

 This difference between high school and college is easy to see in many respects.
 Universities are not generally obligated to provide medical care or medical assistance to students with specific medical conditions, although such services may be offered.
 Universities are not obligated to create an Individual Education Plan for students with learning disabilities, and there are no statutorily created appellate rights by which to challenge whether an education is "appropriate".
 Parents no longer have the same right to access the educational or medical records of their children.
 Students have academic advisors, each degree program has its own requirements, and reasonable accommodations are made as required by law; but it is each student's individual responsibility to exercise his or her own initiative to meet with the advisor, choose the courses, request accommodations, seek needed academic services, and satisfy the degree requirements.

 So it is with the health and disability services that Drexel offers.
-We have a student health clinic on Drexel's University City Campus, which has limited hours of operation and provides limited services.
+We have a student health center on Drexel's University City Campus, which has limited hours of operation and provides limited services.
 Several excellent hospitals where students needing more intensive care can quickly be seen are in the immediate vicinity of campus.
 For those services, each student needs to make his or her own arrangements, and it is the student's responsibility and decision as to whether or not he or she will follow the advice and recommendations of the health care providers.
-This webpage provides links to help students locate some of these health care providers.

 Our programs of education are accessible to students with disabilities.
-However, it is the responsibility of each student who needs a reasonable accommodation to contact the Office of Disability Resources to have their request considered.
+However, it is the responsibility of each student who needs a reasonable accommodation to contact Disability Resources to have their request considered.